From BR Bullpen

 Reyes suffered a serious ankle injury only a few days into the 2013 season.
 The injury occurred on a stolen base attempt in the 6th inning of a game against the Kansas City Royals on April 12th.
 Something popped when he slid into the base; he screamed in pain and had to be carted off the field, and was expected to be out for three months.
 While the Jays won that game, 8-4, their season had started very poorly in spite of the huge infusion of talent over the off-season and Reyes's injury cast a further pall.
 He missed over two months of action, finally returning to the line-up on June 26th, by which time the Jays had managed to right the ship and were playing above .500.
 Reyes played well after his return, finishing with a .296 average, 20 doubles and 10 homers along with 15 stolen bases in 21 attempts, in 93 games, but the Jays weren't able to keep their heads above water.
-Late June was their high-water mark that year, and they quickly sank back in the standings after that, finishing in last place well behind the four other teams in the AL East.
+That year, he became one of only a handful of players to hit 10 more triples one year, only to manage zero the next, while playing at least 90 games both seasons.
+Late June was the Jays' high-water mark that year, and they quickly sank back in the standings after that, finishing in last place well behind the four other teams in the AL East.
 The team's bold gamble to challenge in 2013 had failed to pay off.

 If the Blue Jays were hoping for a healthy season from Reyes in 2014, their hopes were quickly dashed.
 On Opening Day on March 31st against the Tampa Bay Rays, he aggravated a hamstring injury in his first at-bat of the year, had to be removed from the game and then was placed on the disabled list.
 He came back on April 19th and was healthy the rest of the way, playing 143 games, and hitting .287 with 33 doubles, 9 homers, 94 runs scored and 51 RBIs.
 He collected 175 hits and stole 30 bases while being caught only twice in what was a solid season overall.
 But for the jays, it was another disappointment, as after taking over first place in the AL East in June and holding it for most of July, they hit a bad slump and fell well back over the last two months, finishing once again far from a postseason slot.
 In 2015, he again had some early-season injury woes, being on the DL from April 28-May 26th with a cracked rib.
 When in the line-up for Toronto, he hit .285 with 4 homers and 34 RBIs in 69 games, but scored only 36 runs, a low total for the leadoff hitter of a team with the best offense in the majors coming up behind him.
 Also of concern was his declining range at shortstop, a concern given the team's overall defensive woes.
 Still, it was a major surprise when on July 28th he was traded to the Colorado Rockies as part of a blockbuster deal that brought SS Troy Tulowitzki to Toronto.
 Others included in the transaction were P LaTroy Hawkins, coming over from Colorado, and young Ps Miguel Castro, Jeff Hoffman and Jesus Tinoco who made the trip the other way.
 He hit .259 in 47 games for Colorado.